-Nowadays it is difficult to make a deal if there is no trust between counterparts.
-Even if one manages to make such a deal it will be very challenging to implement it.
-Trust is absolutely essential in any meaningful long-term relationship, regardless of whether you're selling, buying, resolving conflict.
+Nowadays, it is difficult to make a deal if there is no trust in negotiations.
+Even if a negotiator manages to make such a deal, it will be very challenging to implement it.
+Building trust is essential in any meaningful long-term relationship.
+In business, this is regardless of whether you're selling, buying, or resolving conflict.
 Most deals, even one-time deals, have consequences in the future.
 Roger Fisher wrote about the importance of trust, and principled negotiation is largely based on trust.
-So I would think that your quoted sentence should be viewed in the context in which it was written.
+So, I would think that your quoted sentence should be viewed in the context in which it was written.

-Yes, I would expect that Roger Fisher, in books like Getting to Yes, was contrasting an agreement based purely on trust without a contract, versus an agreement that was written up in contract.
-Our preference is to have an agreement based on trust that is written up in contract.
-So the best of both.
+Yes, I would expect that Roger Fisher, in books like Getting to Yes, was contrasting an agreement based purely on trust without a contract versus an agreement that was written up in a contract.
+Our preference is to have an agreement based on trust that is written up in a contract.
+So, the best of both.

-Worth noting is that Roger Fisher is not noted as having expertise in international cross cultural negotiations.
-A contract is important in countries that possess a strong and efficient judicial system.
-So a written contract in China or India for example would be far more difficult to enforce than a contract in the USA for example.
-So relationship becomes comparatively more important to a deal being implemented in China and India.
+Worth noting is that Roger Fisher is not noted as having expertise in cross-cultural international business negotiations.
+A contract is important in countries with a strong and efficient judicial system.
+So, a written contract in China or India, for example, would be far more difficult to enforce than a contract in the USA, for instance.
+So, a relationship becomes comparatively more important to a deal being implemented in China and India.

 It's worth discussing how trust is fostered.
 An important element is the authority of your word and the credibility of your actions.
-Its better to say what you know than not know what you're saying.
+It's better to say what you know than not know what you're saying.
 Agreements are difficult in the absence of mutual respect and reliability.
-Both private and business life is full of examples where the future depends on the quality of relationships.
-For instance, marriage is a relationship, with lack of trust, respect and faith in our partner, marriage becomes nothing else but an empty agreement.
+Both private and business life are full of examples where the future depends on the quality of relationships.
+For instance, marriage is a relationship; with a lack of trust, respect and faith in our partner, marriage becomes nothing but an empty agreement.
 A trusting business relationship is similar.

-Unexpected situations confront business people on a regular basis.
-Situations that would have been difficult to forsee at the time of drawing up an initial agreement.
-A solid foundation of trust may be the only link to resolve the issue.
+Unexpected situations confront businesspeople on a regular basis – situations that would have been difficult to foresee at the time of drawing up an initial agreement.
+A solid foundation of trust may be the only link to resolving the issue.
 Given the choice of negotiating with an untrustworthy party, people with other alternatives will generally exercise these alternatives.